 The presidential competition took shape in May 2009.
-In the election-related political dealmaking, Karzai obtained an agreement from Fahim to run as his first vice presidential running mate.
+In the election-related deal-making, 20 Karzai obtained an agreement from Fahim to run as his first vice presidential running mate.
+In doing so, Karzai showed the UF opposition grouping to be split.
 Karzai, Fahim, and incumbent second Vice President Karim Khalili (a Hazara) registered their ticket on May 4, 2009, just before Karzai left to visit the United States.
 Karzai convinced several prominent Pashtuns not to run, including Ghul Agha Shirzai, a member of the powerful Barakzai clan; and Anwar al-Haq Ahady, the former finance minister and Central Bank governor.
-Anti-Karzai Pashtuns failed to coalesce around one challenger.
-Former Interior Minister Ali Jalali (who resigned in 2005 over Karzai's compromises with faction leaders), and former Finance Minister (2002-2004) and Karzai critic Ashraf Ghani did not reach agreement to forge a single ticket.
-In the end, Ghani, the 56-year-old former World Bank official, registered his candidacy, but without Jalali or prominent representation from other ethnicities in his vice presidential slots.
+Anti-Karzai Pashtuns failed to coalesce around one challenger, such as Former Interior Minister Ali Jalali and former Finance Minister (2002-2004) and then Karzai critic Ashraf Ghani.
+Ghani decided to run without Jalali or prominent representation from other ethnicities in his vice presidential slots.